albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: type(obj)

-return the 'raw' type of an object without invoking the metatmethod '_typeof'.
+return the 'raw' type of an object without invoking the metamethod '_typeof'.

 .. js:function:: getstackinfos(level)